Search K

 Appearance

-In Palomar, a site is a collection of servers intended to operate and be maintained together by a single Cluster Controller.
+A "site" is a collection of co-managed servers controlled by a Cluster Controller.

 ⚠️ TODO